 \subsection{Experimental Framework}

 Figure~\ref{fig:framework} illustrates our experimental rig.
-For each of our 700 selected Java projects, first, we use the revision history of the project to collect file level change metrics, along with class labels (defective and non-defective commits).
-Then, using information from the process metrics, we use Understand's command line interface to collect and filter the product metrics.
-Next, we join the two metrics to create a combined metric set for each project.
+For each of our 700 selected Java projects, we first use the project's revision history to collect file-level change metrics, along with class labels (defective and non-defective commits).
+Then, using information from the process metrics, we use Understand's command-line interface to collect and filter the product metrics.
+Next, we join the two metrics to create a combined metrics set for each project.

-Using the evaluation strategy mentioned above, the data is divided into train and test sets.
-The data is then filtered depending on metrics we are interested in (i.e. process, product or combined) and pre-processed (i.e. data normalization, filtering/imputing missing values etc).
-After pre-processing and metric filtering is completed the data is processed using SMOTE algorithm to handle data imbalance.
+Using the evaluation strategy mentioned above, the data is divided into train, validation and test sets.
+The data is then filtered depending on metrics we are interested in (i.e., process, product, or combined) and pre-processed (i.e., data normalization, filtering/imputing missing values, etc.).
+After pre-processing and metric filtering is completed, the data is processed using SMOTE algorithm to handle data imbalance.
 As described by Chawla et al.~\cite{chawla2002smote}, SMOTE is useful for re-sampling training data such that a learner can find rare target classes.
-For more details in SMOTE, see~\cite{chawla2002smote,agarwal17}.
-Note one technical detail: when applying SMOTE it is important that it is {\em not } applied to the test data since data mining models need to be tested on the kinds of data they might actually see in practice.
+For more details in SMOTE, see~\cite{chawla2002smote, agarwal17}.
+Note one technical detail: when applying SMOTE, it is important that it is {\em not } applied to the validation or test data since data mining models need to be tested on the kinds of data they might actually see in practice.

-Finally, we select one learner from four and is applied to the training set to build a model.
-This is then applied to the test data.
-As to how we generate our train/test sets, we report results from two methods: \begin{enumerate} \item {\em released based} and \item {\em cross-validation} \end{enumerate} Both, these methods are defined below.
-We use both methods this since (a)~other software analytics papers use {\em cross-validation} while (b)~{\em released based } is the evaluation procedure of Rahman et al. As we shall see, these two methods offer very similar results so debates about the merits of one approach to the other are something of a moot point.
+Finally, we select one learner from four and it is applied to the training set to build a model.
+If hyperparameter optimization is to be performed, then the model is tuned using the validation data.
+Finally, the model is tested using the test data.
+As to how we generate our train/test sets, we report results from two methods: \begin{enumerate} \item {\em release-based} \item {\em cross-validation} \end{enumerate}

+Both these methods are defined below.
+We use both methods since (a)~other software analytics papers use {\em cross-validation} while (b)~{\em release-based } is the evaluation procedure of Rahman et al. As we shall see, these two methods offer very similar results so debates about the merits of one approach to the other are something of a moot point.
 But by reporting on results from both methods, it is more likely that other researchers will be able to compare their results against ours.